wp-plugins/posts-to-adn/readme.txt

 3. Configure your account from the new Posts to ADN Settings submenu

 == Changelog ==

+= 1.3 =
+* Added the ability to post the Featured Image on ADN.

 = 1.2.1 =
 * You can now view and delete your delayed ADN posts.